ELKI: Environment for Developing KDD-Applications Supported by Index-Structures

 Please note: Algorithms in ELKI are not tuned by implementation for individual efficiency but for fair comparability within ELKI.
 Runtime comparisons of algorithms using ELKI implementations with algorithms using implementations not based on the ELKI framework are likely to produce misleading results.
 We have seen even Java JDK versions have a large impact on the runtime performance.
 Therefore, it is recommended to perform all benchmarks within ELKI, to have a fair and comparable setup!
 To make your results reproducabe, please cite the version you have been using.
 See also Benchmarking.

 Bug Reports and Contact

-We also appreciate any comments and suggestions.
+We also appreciate any comments, suggestions and code contributions.
 You can contact the core developers by e-mail:

 You can also subscribe the mailing list for users of ELKI via https://tools.rz.ifi.lmu.de/mailman/listinfo/elki-user, to exchange questions and ideas among other users or to get announcements (e.g., new releases, major changes) by the ELKI team.

 Our primary "support" medium is this community mailing list.
 We appreciate if you share experiences and also success stories there that might help other users.
 This project makes a lot of progress, and information can get outdated rather quickly.
 If you prefer a web forum, you can try asking at StackOverflow, but you should understand that this is a general (and third-party operated) programming community.

 - Extensibility - ELKI has a very modular design.
 We want to allow arbitrary combinations of data types, distance functions, algorithms, input formats, index structures and evaluations methods

 - Contributions - ELKI grows only as fast as people contribute.
 By having a modular design that allows small contributions such as single distance functions and single algorithms, we can have students and external contributors participate in the progress of ELKI

 - Completeness - for an exhaustive comparison of methods, we aim at covering as much published and credited work as we can